emergentworks/curriculum/product-development/README.md

 be some good reasons to add to our MVP, but in general, we heavily discourage this.

 Beware of scope creep!
-When in doubt, ask yourself: "Is this a Minimum Viable Product component?"
+When in doubt, ask yourself: **"Is this a Minimum Viable Product feature?"**